 - Large repairs will need tape and you can find how to do that in this post.

-- Sand with rough then transition to finer sandpaper and prime with drywall primer.
+- Sand with rough then transition to finer sandpaper and prime with drywall primer (apply one coat).
 Please don’t buy paint-and-primer-in-one: here is why.

 Make sure you have all the painting tools that you need.